-So, what is vestibular disease in cats?
+What is vestibular disease in cats?

-To the layperson, vestibular disease in cats will seem similar to vertigo in humans.
+While it isn’t considered to be vertigo in cats, to the layperson, vestibular disease in cats will seem similar to vertigo in humans.
 The vestibular apparatus—seated deep within the inner ear—is responsible for maintaining a cat’s balance, along with their sense of orientation and direction.
 Any disturbances to this apparatus will upset your kitty’s equilibrium.

 The good news is that vestibular disease in cats is typically harmless and short-lived.
 But in some cases, it can be a sign of more serious underlying issues that require veterinary attention.